Unofficial Timeline

 • By June 1999, Strung Gurus had seven songs recorded and another eight planned.
 They were planning to shop the record to some labels soon.[38]

-• Knott has two jobs as if June 1999, one of which is at an art gallery for his mother in law, Ruth Mayer (who also trains and mentors Knott).[38]
+• Knott has two jobs as of June 1999, one of which is at an art gallery for his mother in law, Ruth Mayer (who also trains and mentors Knott).[38]
+Her gallery is on Coast Highway in Laguna Beach.[66]

 • Cush began recording their first album in December 1999.
 The original plan was for the band to have different lead singers for each song, but things were going so well with Knott they decided to have him do most of the vocals.[33]
 Cush made it a goal to focus on more uplifting lyrics than the band members usual dark and gloomy lyrics in other bands.[43]